How to Get Better at Fortnite: 12 Unique Tips For a Competitive Edge

 Alternatively, go through some basic wrist and forearm stretches.
 Keep your elbow straight and bend your wrist forwards or backwards to find your best stretch.
 While under tension, gently try and tense up any tight areas for a faster release.

 Why not throw on a traversal emote and get to work on those restricted areas.

 This one is very sneaky.
 Did you know that your hand and finger function is controlled by the nerves at the base of your neck?

 Furthermore, guess which other area of the body is constantly overloaded when gaming?

 Clinically, the majority of non-traumatic hand, finger, wrist and forearm dysfunction has strong links to the neck.

 Issues like Tennis Elbow, RSI, Carpal Tunnel and hand weakness, tingling and numbness can all be indicative of poor neck health.

 In short it can make your fingers and hands weaker and more sluggish.
-Not good for when things inevitably get sweaty in Tilted Towers (RIP).
+Not good for when things inevitably get sweaty in Neo Tilted Towers.